-In my upcoming energy essay (which I plan to publish sometime in 2009), I will discuss economics and its three aspects in classical study: production, exchange and consumption.
+In my upcoming energy essay (which I plan to publish sometime in 2009 – optimistic words…it is being published in 2014, after I took a year off from my career to write it), I will discuss economics and its three aspects in classical study: production, exchange and consumption.
 Virtually everything passing for economics today is focused on its exchange aspect, which is not productive at all: its main function is ensuring that the idle rich can amass huge incomes and maintain control over the world economy.
 Wall Street was and is completely worthless, from a productive standpoint.
 The USA has largely become a global parasite, with most of its oil imported (while we invade and threaten nations that do not let us plunder their hydrocarbon deposits), with poor Mexicans producing our food (and the world’s poor, in general), with poor Asians making our clothing, electronics and other products.
 With the immensely corrupt automobile industry collapsing, the American Empire is in swift decline, with its real economy in shambles.

 A few choice statistics can describe the big picture.
 Hydrocarbons power the industrialized world.
 To an overwhelming extent, energy is the economy, something easily ignored by people focused on the exchange (“what’s in it for me?”) aspect of economics.
 Today, humanity is burning those hydrocarbons about a million times faster than they were created.
 Since today’s technologically advanced societies are almost completely dependent on hydrocarbon fuels, burning up their primary resource a million times faster than it was created is about the most important issue they can face.
 The neo-Malthusians are accurate in describing the American invasions of Asia as “plan war,” where the world’s nations fight over dwindling hydrocarbon deposits.